shalevohad/AeroDebrief/README.md

 1. Run or connect to an SRS-compatible server.
 AeroDebrief listens to the networked voice and metadata published by the server.
 2. Configure the recorder to point at the SRS server IP/port in the UI or configuration.
 3. Start a recording or analyse live frequencies using the UI.
-4.AeroDebrief captures all SRS radio traffic during your DCS missions and presents it through an intuitive interface with advanced analytics capabilities:
+4. AeroDebrief captures all SRS radio traffic during your DCS missions and presents it through an intuitive interface with advanced analytics capabilities:
 * Multi-frequency recording - Capture communications across all active radio frequencies simultaneously
 * Advanced waveform visualization - Interactive waveform display with zoom, pan, and timeline navigation
 * Frequency-based filtering - Isolate and analyze specific frequencies with individual gain and pan controls